Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation.md

 The other is to be learned prediction-based method like Word2Vec(Mikolov et al., 2013), vLBL and ivLBL(Mnih and Kavukcuoglu 2013), Bengio et al.(2003), Collobert and Weston(2008), Collobert et al.(2011).

-All the methods above could be separated into Matrix Factorization Method(i.e. NMF:Non-negative Factorization) and Winodw-Based Methods.
+All the methods above could be separated into the Matrix Factorization Method(i.e. NMF:Non-negative Factorization) and the Shallow Window-Based Methods.

 ### GloVe